 All the issues which cause crashing should be properly evaluated and solved.
 The loading time should be minimal and give no excuse for the users to abandon the app.

 The app should be tested thoroughly before you launch it.
-Afterall continues monitoring has to be done.
+After all continuous monitoring has to be done.
 Do not settle with what your app has currently. research and implement new ideas.
 Regular updates should be provided.

 #3: Push Notifications :

-The app users opt-out from the app notification when they get frustrated due to continuous push notifications and messages they receive.
-Send the right amount of notifications at the right time and this could help increase customer engagement in your app.
-You can gain a set of loyal customers by sending the right messages through the app.
+The app users opt out of the app notifications when they get frustrated due to the continuous push notifications and messages they receive.
+Send the right number of notifications at the right time and this could help increase customer engagement in your app.
+You can gain a loyal following of customers by sending the right messages through the app.